radcamp/radcamp.github.io/SanFrancisco2024/PCA_API.md

 The `ipyrad.analysis.pca` module has many more features that we just don't have time to go over, but you might be interested in checking them out later:
 * [Full ipyrad.analysis.pca cookbook](https://ipyrad.readthedocs.io/en/master/API-analysis/cookbook-pca.html)

+# **Excercise:** Plot some PCAs for different gecko species

+There are several vcf files for different Galapagos gecko species in the `/data/vcfs` directory.
+See if you can plot some PCAs for some of these different species.
+Can you see one, two or more possible populations in each of these species?